lucylangenb/jacktrip/installjacktrip_osx.md

 </p>

 Because JackTrip is command-line, we'll need to pass arguments to the program (typing in commands) to tell the program what we want it to do.

+Before we continue and connect to a server as a client, make sure Jack is running in the background (click "Start" to ensure this).